 Good causes run on volunteer service.
 But volunteering, as many of us have known it, is changing, affected by the same social, cultural, economic, and technological changes that are sweeping through every part of our lives.

-I had the pleasure of attending a recent webinar featuring one of the most astute experts in volunteerism today, Susan J. Ellis, of Energize, Inc..
-The webinar is titled "Welcome, Adapt or Avoid?
+I had the pleasure of attending a webinar featuring one of the most astute experts in volunteerism today, Susan J. Ellis, of Energize, Inc..
+The webinar was "Welcome, Adapt or Avoid?
 Responding to Trends in Volunteerism" and was produced by the Society for Nonprofit Organizations.
 The webinar's recording and slides are available at SNPO's website (my readers receive a $30 discount).

 Susan covered a broad range of volunteer issues in the 90-minute webinar, but I've picked two that especially grabbed my attention.

 Divestiture From the Word "Volunteer"